 The Board of Pharmacy issues request for applications (RFAs) to invite applications for licenses to operate as pharmaceutical processors in a designated Health Service Area (HSA).
 The Board may issue or renew up to five permits, one for each established HSA.
 Currently, all five permits, established by medical marijuana regulations, for pharmaceutical processors have either been awarded or had their application period closed.

 The Cannabis Control Authority is not yet authorized to commence adopting regulations for the regulation of cannabis business operations in Virginia.
-The CCA can not begin its operations until the re-enactment of the state’s recreational marijuana laws by the General Assembly in 2022.
-As such, it has not released the costs for obtaining a cannabis manufacturing facility license.
+The CCA cannot begin its operations until the re-enactment of the state’s recreational marijuana laws by the General Assembly.
+Therefore, it has not determined the costs for obtaining a cannabis manufacturing facility license in Virginia.